skip to main content

 All local broadcast channels

-The great thing about the NFL Playoffs is that every game airs nationally on the four most popular broadcast television networks.
-ABC, CBS, FOX, and NBC are free to watch if you have an OTA antenna and TV within range of each channel’s nearest affiliate station.
+The great thing about the NFL Playoffs is that almost every game airs nationally on the four most popular broadcast television networks.
+We say “almost” because of the one game that streams on Prime Video.
+Regardless, ABC, CBS, FOX, and NBC are free to watch if you have an OTA antenna and compatible TV within range of each channel’s nearest affiliate station.

-If you don’t have an antenna, you can check out our Best Antennas for Cord-Cutters page to browse some of our favorite antennas.
-But before you settle on the one-time purchase, you’ll want to enter your zip code on the Federal Communications Commission’s (FCC) Reception Map Tool to see what type of antenna range you’ll need.
+If you don’t have an antenna, check out our Best OTA Antennas page to browse some of our top picks.
+But before you settle on the one-time purchase, you’ll want to enter your zip code on the FCC’s Reception Map Tool to see what type of antenna range you’ll need.

-The Mohu Leaf 50 ($49.99 on Amazon*) is a fantastic option for those who live in the suburbs.
+The Mohu Leaf 50 is a fantastic option for those who live in the suburbs.
 Its 60-mile range and included amplifier provide solid channel reception.
 But you may need something with a greater range if you live in a rural area.

 How to watch the NFL Playoffs FAQ